Ethycs/the_alignment_trap_leanings/README.md

 This formalization establishes the fundamental mathematical impossibility of perfect AI safety verification.
 Extensions and improvements are welcome, particularly:

-- Refined proof details (replacing `sorry` statements)
+- Addressing the `sorry` placeholders in the core theorems.
+The main files for this track (e.g., `AlignmentTrap/FinalWorking.lean`, `AlignmentTrap/CompleteProofs.lean`) currently contain at least 14 `sorry`s that need to be formally proven.
-- Additional mathematical structures
+- Completing the formal proofs for the "Big Three" advanced theorems.
+The Lean files for this track (`AlignmentTrap/BigThreeFoundations.lean`, `AlignmentTrap/TopologicalAlignment.lean`, `AlignmentTrap/CryptographicVerification.lean`, `AlignmentTrap/UniversalAlignment.lean`) collectively contain a significant number of `sorry` statements (at least 50) that require formalization of main arguments, supporting lemmas, and definitions.
-- Alternative formalization approaches
+- Adding further mathematical structures or alternative formalization approaches.
-- Connections to other impossibility results
+- Exploring connections to other impossibility results in computer science or mathematics.

 ## ⚖️ License

 Released under Apache 2.0 license.
 See paper for citation information.

 ---